julez-dev/goebaykleinanzeigen/README.md

 eBay Kleinanzeigen should not be confused with the main site eBay.

-There is a runnable basic example for scraping car ads in the cmd directory.
+There is a runnable basic example for scraping car ads in the cmd/simple directory.

 This library is written with the intend to scrape car listings but all categories should work and will be added in the future.